 Spotify is one of the leading music streaming platforms, while Youtube also has its music streaming service.
-If you must decide between Youtube Music and Spotify, the key differences that need to consider are how many songs are available, the cost, and the different features each offer.
+If you must decide between Youtube Music and Spotify, the key differences that need to consider are how many songs are available, the cost, and the different features each offers.

-These differences matter is the best major factor when deciding which streaming service to subscribe to.
+These differences matter and is the best major factor when deciding which streaming service to subscribe to.
 We will analyze the biggest ones to help you know which should you choose between them?

 Recently, We have reviewed what is the difference between Spotify and Apple Music, If you also care about these apps, let’s check out our analysis: https://hookeaudio.com/which-is-better-spotify-or-apple-music/

 To find out which music streaming platform is best for you, consider your needs and what you are looking for in a service.
 For example, if you don’t want to pay for an individual subscription but want an ad-free service that is usually free with ads, you might like Youtube Music.